WilsonGroupOxford/Network-Monte-Carlo/README.md

 The flags are as follows:

--a/--network_a [rings nodes periodic]        plot network_a's rings and/or nodes and/or periodically
+* -a/--network_a [rings nodes periodic]        plot network_a's rings and/or nodes and/or periodically
--a/--network_b [rings nodes periodic]        plot network_b's rings and/or nodes and/or periodically
+* -a/--network_b [rings nodes periodic]        plot network_b's rings and/or nodes and/or periodically
--s [path]                                    save plot as a png, if no path given, save in current working directory -s [path]                                    save plot as a pdf, if no path given, save in current working directory
+* -s [path]                                    save plot as a png, if no path given, save in current working directory
+* -S [path]                                    save plot as a pdf, if no path given, save in current working directory

 If you have a fullerene network run:
 ```python 3d_visualise_network.py prefix -flags```